portfedh/portafolio_grafana_2024/README.md

 ## Conclusion

-I made this project to automate a recurring task.
+I made this project to automate a tedious recurring task.

 If you have any ideas as to how to make this project better, please feel free to reach out.